benzend/virtual_printer_farm/README.md

 # Virtual Printer Farm

-An OctoPrint based virtual printer farm to help with development with OctoPrint based printers
+An [OctoPrint](https://octoprint.org/) virtual printer CLI management system to help with development with OctoPrint based printers.

 ## Why Should I Care?